IFreeDeveloper/HappyNews/readme.md

 ### 2. Register
 1. The first time you open the app, you can see the login interface as below.
 ![login_2](./pictures/login_2.jpg)
-2. Click the text ¡°Don¡¯t have an account?
-Register now!¡± to open the register interface.
+2. Click the text "Don't have an account?
+Register now!" to open the register interface.
 ![register_1](./pictures/register_1.jpg)
 3. Fill in the information that asked, and click register button to create a new account.
 ![register_2](./pictures/register_2.jpg)
 ### 3. Login
 1. After registration, it will automatically jump back to the login interface, and the Email and password will be filled in automatically.
 ![login_4](./pictures/login_4.jpg)
-2. The default setting is to remember the users¡¯ email and password, so if you don¡¯t want it to remember that, just click it.
+2. The default setting is to remember the users' email and password, so if you don't want it to remember that, just click it.
 ![login_3](./pictures/login_3.jpg)
 ### 4. Functions
 #### 1. Read different types of news